mucbib/Eurovision-Data/data/readme.txt

 ## CONTENTS
 eurotable_final_1956-2022.csv contains data about the finals from 1956 to 2022.

-eurotable_semi_2004-2022.csv contains data about the semifinals from 2004 (when they were introduced) to 2022.
+eurotable_semi_2004-2022.csv contains data about the semi-finals from 2004 (when they were introduced) to 2022.

 For each competing entry, these two tables give the running order, country, artist, song, language, place and points.
-The table on the semifinals give also the information in which semifinal the entry was performed (column "SF").
+The table on the semi-finals give also the information in which semi-final the entry was performed (column "SF"): value "1" or "2"; for the years 2004-2007, when only one semi-final took place, the value is "SF".

 totaldata_1956-2022.csv gives you all the data from the two previous tables combined.